 - Among Ivan Ooze's lamentations as he's trashing the Command Center in Mighty Morphin' Power Rangers: The Movie is missing The Brady Bunch reunion.

-- Harry Dresden.
-He even references the Evil Overlord List at one point.
+- Harry Dresden is constantly dropping references to everything from Star Wars to another wizard called Harry.
+He is a self-professed follower of "the Tao of Peter Parker" and even references the Evil Overlord List at a couple of points.
 Presumably one of his fellow badass nerds from the Alphas printed it out for him, what with the Walking Techbane thing.

 - Joseph Carrion of the Mediochre Q Seth Series is arguably the biggest Badass Normal in the setting, and is also a fan of Star Trek, The A-Team and The Beatles.